knowit-finland-javascript-guild/sveltekit-101/README.md

-# SvelteKit 101
+# Svelte/Kit 101

-A short introduction to the SvelteKit land.
+A short introduction to the wonderful Svelte & SvelteKit land.

 ## Prerequisites